nilsmehlhorn/blog/src/pages/posts/what-javascript-can-do-today/index.md

 could have a look at
 [Cylon,js](https://cylonjs.com/).
 Both work by translating your JavaScript to something the device can understand.
-Inevitably this restricts you from deploying your controller without an instance of Node.js running somewhere next to it.
+Inevitably this restricts you from deploying your controller without having another machine with Node.js running somewhere next to it.

 ![Internet of Things Illustration](connected_world_sm.png)